-If you have a desktop PC, one of the simplest ways is to add a suitable expansion card which provides the Parallel or Serial port you need.
+If you have a desktop PC, one of the simplest ways is to add an expansion card to provide the Parallel or Serial port you need.

-In the following example, we have used a cable, Part Number A94BF, purchased from Maplin (http://www.maplin.co.uk).
+In the following example we have used a cable purchased from Maplin, Part Number A94BF (http://www.maplin.co.uk).
 The installation process may vary with alternative makes and models, but in principle should be the same or similar.

-Note: This process is normally specific to a particular USB port.
+Note: The Windows process below is normally specific to a particular USB port.
 You should choose a USB port which you will always use to connect your embosser.
-Before you add a printer as documented below, make sure you first close DBT (you want to launch DBT after this step so that DBT will notice the new printer driver you just installed).
+Before you add a "printer" as documented below, make sure you first close

 You now need to "Add a Printer," which is done in the normal way in Windows.
-However, you should select "Local Printer," and specifically NOT ask Windows to detect the printer automatically.
+In particular, you should select "Local Printer," and specifically NOT ask Windows to detect the printer automatically.

 At the next dialog, you will be asked to select a printer.
 In this case, from the Manufacturer list select "Generic," and from Printers list select "Generic /Text Only" as shown below.

 You will be asked to name your printer, and at this point, we suggest you enter a meaningful name by adding "(Brailler on USB Port)" - or the like - to the name suggested by Windows.

 Eventually, the process will ask if you wish to print a test page.
 We suggest you answer "Yes".
 Provided you have selected the correct port, this test will emboss about two pages of test data.
 What is important is that you get the output, not the braille itself.
 The braille is likely to be untranslated.